 You can apply to have the reinstatement fee waived if you can demonstrate with supporting documentation that either:

-1. Compassionate or compelling circumstances prevented you from completing your enrolment before the deadline (including where COVID-19 impacted your ability to enrol on time), or
+1. Compassionate or compelling circumstances prevented you from completing your enrolment before the deadline, or

 2. You contacted the University about your enrolment before the deadline.

 You can apply to have the reinstatement fee waived when you submit your application for reinstatement or through the Fee Waiver Request Form.
 Your application should detail the circumstances for why the fee should be waived, including as much relevant information as possible.
 All requests must include supporting documentation.

 The reinstatement fee will not be waived for the following reasons: